codacy/docs/docs/codacy-api/examples/obtaining-current-issues-in-repositories.md

 # Obtaining current issues in repositories

-To obtain information about the current issues in your repositories in a flexible way, use the Codacy API endpoint [searchRepositoryIssues](https://app.codacy.com/api/api-docs#searchrepositoryissues){: target="_blank"}.
+To obtain information about the current issues in your repositories in a flexible way, use the Codacy API endpoint [searchRepositoryIssues](https://app.codacy.com/api/api-docs#searchrepositoryissues).

 For example, you may want to generate a report that includes only issues that belong to specific categories (such as security issues), or that have a minimum severity level.